ninioArtillero/document-templates/README.md

 ## Usage

-Clone this repository and run `make` at the repository root to create an example document of each supported type.
+Clone this repository and run `make` at the repository root to create an example document of each supported flavor.

 For an specific type, run `make <type>`.

-The following types are currently available: `article`, `letter` and `thesis`.
+The following flavors are currently available: `article`, `letter` and `thesis`.

 To create your own document erase the existing markdown files and put your own at the top level or in whatever subdirectory arrangement you want.